The Apple of His Eye ... commentary of Psalm 74

 Who burned up all the synagogues?

-Now, since there were no synagogues in Israel in Asaph’s day in B.C.
-1040, the word: “They” in the text is a reference to enemies [in the plural] to a time somewhere in Asaph’s future.
+Now, since there were no synagogues in Israel in Asaph’s day [in B.C.
+1040], the word: “They” in the text is a reference to the enemies [in the plural] present in a time somewhere in Asaph’s future.

 Note: This prophecy in Psalm 74 is not pointing to any particular enemy [in the singular] as was Titus, the Roman general, who effected the destruction of the city of Jerusalem in A.D.
 70, along with the city’s synagogues.
 I am sure he destroyed many synagogues.